miladmofidi/Vowel-Finder/README.md

-# The Luxoft Vowel Finder Project
+# The Vowel Finder Project

 This is a simple application in order to find vowel letters and the average of vowels in the string file that contains lines(strings).